jupyterhub/zero-to-jupyterhub-k8s/docs/source/administrator/upgrading/upgrade-1-to-2.md

 The default singleuser server is [JupyterLab](https://jupyterlab.readthedocs.io/), running on [Jupyter server](https://jupyter-server.readthedocs.io/en/latest/).
 To switch back to Jupyter Notebook either configure/rebuild your singleuser image to default to notebook, or see [the documentation on user interfaces](user-interfaces)

-## KubeSpawner disallows root users by default
+## KubeSpawner prevents privilege escalation such as sudo by default

-KubeSpawner will prevent processes executing as root in the singleuser container by default.
+By default processes cannot escalate their privileges.
+For example, a user cannot use sudo to switch to root.
 If you have configured sudo or some other privilege escalation method inside your singleuser image you must set `singleuser.allowPrivilegeEscalation: true`.

 ```yaml